Makushchenko/Makushchenko/README.md

 ## 🔧 About Me

+DevOps Engineer with 4+ years of AWS and Kubernetes experience focused on cloud automation, observability and cost-efficient scaling.
+Hackathon achiever recognized for developing an Intelligent Kubernetes Autoscaler.
-Results-driven professional focused on solving business problems.
+Professional focused on solving business problems.
 I stay current with industry trends and proactively adopt new technologies to drive continuous improvements that reduce costs and help businesses deliver faster.

 ---